microsoft/TypeScript-Handbook/pages/Advanced Types.md

 # Discriminated Unions

-You can combine string literal types, union types, type guards and type aliases to build an advanced pattern called *discriminated unions*, also known as *tagged unions* or *algebraic data types*.
+You can combine string literal types, union types, type guards, and type aliases to build an advanced pattern called *discriminated unions*, also known as *tagged unions* or *algebraic data types*.
 Discriminated unions are useful in functional programming.
 Some languages automatically discriminate unions for you; TypeScript instead builds on JavaScript patterns as they exist today.
 There are four ingredients:

-1. Types that have a common, string literal property -- the *discriminant*.
+1. Types that have a common, string literal property &mdash; the *discriminant*.
-2. A type alias that takes the union of those types -- the *union*.
+2. A type alias that takes the union of those types &mdash; the *union*.
 3. Type guards on the common property.

 ```ts